gizemoge/gizemoge.github.io/README.md

 Career Objective
 -------------------------
-Grounded in a strong foundation of economics, finance, statistics, and academic research, with a focus on solving complex challenges and delivering impactful business solutions.
+Grounded in a strong foundation of economics, finance, and academic research, with a focus on solving complex challenges and delivering impactful business solutions.
 Passionate about leveraging data and AI to uncover actionable insights, optimize processes, and drive strategic decision-making.

 Currently participating in the Women in Data Science (WiDS) Datathon 2025.